 If you are unable to watch or listen to the video interview, check out the transcript below.

-Rick: Yes, then what are some examples of proteins that you eat or do you kind of recommend for people to focus in on?
+Rick: Yes, then what are some examples of proteins that you eat, or do you kind of recommendations for people to focus on?

 Rick: Definitely.
 We have a butcher here that we go to and they have all amazing meat but they have organic turkey which is incredible.
 They make these amazing turkey sausages, absolutely incredible.
 They almost taste identical to beef sausages.
 I’m not a beef person so we replace a lot of our beef recipes with really good quality turkey.